 Check out highlights from Make Music Milwaukee HERE!

 Want to play?
 There’s always room in the band.
-Join this Celebration of Milwaukee Music – now virtual for 2020!
+Join this Celebration of Milwaukee Music on June, 21st!

-We invite musicians, rappers and instrumentalists of all kinds to collaborate on making June 21 a musical masterpiece.
+We invite musicians all kinds to collaborate on making June 21 a musical masterpiece.
 Singers, church choirs, jazz combos, rock bands, glee clubs, MCs, marching bands, mariachis, and every other kind of musician, of any age group or skill level, are all welcome!
-Make Music Milwaukee on June 21st, 2020 will be taking place virtually, so you can perform any time, from any where!
-Make sure to register below so we can share your performance and tune in!
+Make Music Milwaukee on June 21st, 2021 will be taking place virtually and in-person, so you can perform any time, from any where!
+Make sure to register so we can share your performance and tune in!

-To participate, create an account, and get involved in Make Music Day as either an artist wanting to virtually perform, or a venue looking to host artists Live on their Facebook page!
+Get involved in Make Music Day as either an artist wanting to perform, or a venue looking to host artists in-person or online!
 All genres, all ages are welcome to participate.
-If you have any specific questions about registration you can contact email@example.com
+If you have any specific questions about registration you can contact firstname.lastname@example.org

 The more people we can gather to make Make Music Milwaukee the best event it can be, the merrier!